Observation of new resonances decaying to $J/\psi K^+$ and $J/\psi \phi$

-A kinematic fit~\cite{Hulsbergen:2005pu} is applied to the reconstructed $\Bpdecay$ decay to improve the mass resolution, where the \jpsi candidate mass is constrained to its known value~\cite{PDG2020} and the $\Bp$ candidate is constrained to originate from the associated PV.
-The resulting invariant-mass distribution of the $\Bp$ candidates is shown in Fig.~\ref{massfit}, fitted with the signal modelled by a Hypatia function~\cite{Santos:2013gra} and the combinatorial background by a second-order polynomial function, yielding $24\,220\pm170$ signal candidates with a combinatorial-background fraction of 4.0\% within a $\pm15$\mev signal region.
-The region also includes additional $\sim2\%$ of non-$\phi$ $\Bp\to\jpsi\Kp\Km\Kp$ background candidates, which are neglected in the amplitude model but considered in the evaluation of the systematic uncertainties.
+The invariant-mass distribution of the $\Bp\to\jpsi\phi\Kp$ candidates is shown in Fig.~\ref{massfit}, fitted with the signal modelled by a Hypatia function~\cite{Santos:2013gra} and the combinatorial background by a second-order polynomial function, yielding $24\,220\pm170$ signal candidates with a combinatorial-background fraction of 4.0\% within a $\pm15$\mev signal region.
+The region also includes an additional $\sim2\%$ of non-$\phi$ $\Bp\to\jpsi\Kp\Km\Kp$ background candidates, which are neglected in the amplitude model but considered in the evaluation of the systematic uncertainties.
 The candidates in the signal region are retained for further amplitude analysis.
-Compared to the previous Run 1 analysis~\cite{LHCb-PAPER-2016-018,LHCb-PAPER-2016-019}, the total signal yield is $\sim6$ times larger, owing to a larger dataset and a 15\% higher signal efficiency.
+Compared to the previous Run 1 analysis~\cite{LHCb-PAPER-2016-018,LHCb-PAPER-2016-019}, the total signal yield is $\sim6$ times larger, owing to a larger dataset and increase of 15\% in signal efficiency due to the inclusion of PID in the BDTG classifier.
 The fraction of combinatorial background is almost a factor of six smaller while that of the non-$\phi$ background is unchanged.